nikp12/obsidian-vault/My vault/Provisioning.md

 3. Admin SDK Directory API
 4. Provisioning tool like Google cloud Directory Sync

 In bulk: Navigate to Directory, then Users.
 Click Bulk update users, then DOWNLOAD BLANK CSV TEMPLATE.
+Fill out the template.
+First name, last name, email address, password, and org unit path are all required info.
+For org unit path, "/" represents the root org.
+Return to the Bulk update suers box, then click ATTACH CSV FILE and upload it.